listyan19/Bank-Marketing-Machine-Learning/README.md

 I would like to extend my gratitude to my lecturer, Cornellius Yudha and my classmates who helped and supported me during this project.
 Thank you!

-Update 05/05/20: Added revision files in machine learning folder -- using random forest model
+<b>Update 05/05/20:</b> Added revision files in machine learning folder -- using random forest model